 You can see all of Helen's Table Manners columns here:

-Some recent favorites include What is the right answer to "can I bring anything?", how to make sure your guests RSVP, and serving leftovers at a dinner party (yea or nay?).
+Some recent favorites include What is the right answer to "can I bring anything?"

 But now to the question at hand: how do you politely turn down an invitation, or say no?

 Related: Proper Etiquette: Would You Serve Leftovers to Guests?